 ADVOCACY

 Our staff, often acting as advocates, provide assistance in securing housing, medical care, recreation, vocational, and other needed services.
-These staff work closely with employers, families, social service agencies, churches and significant others to help build a supportive and understanding network in the person’s life.
+These staff members work closely with employers, families, social service agencies, churches and significant others to help build a supportive and understanding network in the person’s life.